Fiction Writing

 Backscatter (Novel)

 Eastern Europe - 2532 - Civilisation collapsed, but no collapse lasts forever.
-From the ashes and flooded ruins of the old, a new State has been born.
-One dedicated to avoiding the mistakes of the past.
-Pollution has been eliminated, as have networked systems and nuclear weapons.
+From flooded ruins and ash, a new State has been born.
+One built on a single doctrine: never repeat the Mistakes.
+No pollution, no nukes, and no networks.
 But this is no paradise…

-Enter Kommandant Yuriy of the State Intelligence Directive.
-He likes reading books, and he also likes reading people.
-But a chance discovery on the shores of the Black Sea will throw everything into question.
-A book that shouldn’t exist - one that tells a subtly different story of the past to that which he has been taught.
+Kommandant Yuriy Tumanov of the State Intelligence Directive reads books like he reads people.
+But on the shores of the Black Sea, he discovers one that shouldn’t exist: an Editorial that tells a subtly different story of the world’s end to that which he was taught.
 Caught in an expanding web of political intrigue and violent factions, he is forced to re-examine the past before his superiors redact him from the future.

 Short Stories